-- 55. Among the various indigenous peoples found in the project sites, the Mentawai people of Mentawai District can be characterized as the most distinct IP group among those identified in Table 1.
+- 53. The presence of six known/documented IPs in ADB's COREMAP-CTI target districts both in old and new additional districts is presented in Table 3 with IP maps in five of the 14 areas in Appendix 3.
+Tabular information is preliminary and will require on-site screening for IPs.
+Of the six indigenous peoples, three (Mentawai, Orang Suku Laut, and Minang) were were consulted on site and primary data obtained on May 2013.
+Attendance to consultations are provided in Appendix 4. - 54.
+Mentawai15.
+Also known as Mentawei and Mentawi, they are the native people of the Mentawai Islands of West Sumatra.
+They live a semi-nomadic hunter-gatherer lifestyle in the coastal and rainforest environments of the islands.
+The people are characterized by their heavy spirituality, body art and their practice to sharpen their teeth a practice they feel makes one beautiful. - 55.
+Among the various indigenous peoples found in the project sites, the Mentawai people of Mentawai District can be characterized as the most distinct IP group among those identified in Table 2.
 The Mentawai make up 80% of the total population of the district, currently estimated at about 76,000 people.
-Immigrant populations make up the remaining 20%, which include the indigenous peoples of Minang, Batak, Nias, and Ambon.
+16 Immigrant populations make up the remaining 20%, which include the indigenous peoples of Minang, Batak, Nias, and Ambon.
 The district of Mentawai consists of four main islands: Siberut, Sipora, Pagai Utara, and Pagai Selatan.
-There is a spectrum of Mentawai lifestyles: (i) assimilated but still proud to claim Mentawai ancestry, mostly found in Sipora; (ii) split-level traditional but weaves into the economic demands of modern life, mostly found along the coastal areas of Siberut; and (iii) traditional, mostly found in the mountains of Siberut. - 56.
+There is a spectrum of Mentawai lifestyles: (i) assimilated but still proud to claim Mentawai ancestry, mostly found in Sipora; (ii) split-level traditional but weaves into the economic demands of modern life, mostly found along the coastal areas of Siberut; and (iii) traditional, mostly found in the mountains of Siberut.
+17 - 56.
 In the past a village had one big house built on stilts surrounded by smaller residential houses.
 Around the village are fruits trees and agri-crops.
 The uma still functions as the place for organizing traditional rituals for the clan (suku).
 The front part of the uma is considered a holy place where heirlooms are showcased.
 Some are considered as charms like weapons and skeletons (humans and other animals). - 57.
-The Mentawai relies on subsistence farming planted to yam, sago, taro, rice, banana, papaya, sugar cane, vegetables, and herbs.
+The Mentawai rely on subsistence farming planted to yam, sago, taro, rice, banana, papaya, sugar cane, vegetables, and herbs.
 Clearing the land is the task of men, while women maintain the farm.
 The men hunt pigs, deer, birds, monkey and others using bow and arrow. - 58.
 Hunting is not undertaken lightly.
 Preparation involves intense rituals in which the hunter makes offerings to the spirits of the animals he hopes to kill.
 These spirits in monkey skulls are believed to be in constant harmonious contact with each other, bringing internal harmony to the environment.
 In order to reduce the disturbance and restore balance of creation, the people accompany all activities with various religious ceremonies broadly referred to as puliaijat.
-The respect for the harmony of nature seemed to be a key element of living in balance with the limited available resources, there will always be monkeys to hunt.
+The

-PPTA site visit in May-June 2013: Tuapejat and Siberut, Mentawai Regency.
+17 PPTA site visit in May-June 2013: Tuapejat and Siberut, Mentawai Regency.